The Best Boston Specialty Coffee Roasters in 2024

 Atomic

-Their coffees can be bought at their Beverly location, online, or through an ever-growing list of grocery stores, cafes, and restaurants in and around Boston.
+Customers can purchase their coffees at their Beverly location, online, or from a growing list of grocery stores, cafes, and restaurants in and around Boston.

 The Atomic website has a whole range of blends, single-origins, and ready-to-drink canned cold brews to choose from.
 Among the blends is one specially developed for making cold brew coffee at home.

-For those that think that coffee is inherently bitter, it’s worth checking out the Atomic dark blends to see how great a slighter darker roast can be when the coffee’s been meticulously produced and processed.
+For those who think coffee is inherently bitter, it’s worth trying the Atomic dark blends.
+These blends showcase how great a slightly darker roast can be when the coffee is meticulously produced and processed.

-Prices for Atomic coffees start from $14 for a 12oz bag, which is available as both whole bean or ground to suit a number of different types of coffee makers.
+Atomic coffees start at $14 for a 12oz bag.
+The coffee is available as both whole bean and ground to suit various coffee makers.

-Atomic has an excellent subscription service that includes a generous 15 percent discount.
-Choose how often you’d like to have your coffee delivered between weekly, fortnightly, three-weekly, or four-weekly.
+Atomic offers an excellent subscription service that includes a generous 15 percent discount.
+You can choose how often you’d like your coffee delivered: weekly, fortnightly, every three weeks, or every four weeks.

-You’ll receive a bag of coffee specially selected by the roaster based on your preferred choice of coffee: light, medium, dark, or single origin.
+Each delivery includes a bag of coffee specially selected by the roaster based on your preferred choice: light, medium, dark, or single origin.

 Fazenda

-Fazenda is a Boston-based coffee roasters and retailers.
-Besides their coffee and tea products, they also offer a wide range of coffee-related services that include education, training, and technical support.
+Fazenda is a Boston-based coffee roaster and retailer.
+In addition to their coffee and tea products, they offer a wide range of coffee-related services, including education, training, and technical support.

-Their products and services make Fazenda a central player in the Boston specialty coffee scene, despite the fact that they don’t have a coffee shop of their own.
+These products and services make Fazenda a central player in the Boston specialty coffee scene, even though they don’t have a coffee shop of their own.

-Fazenda is committed to not only provide coffee of the highest standards but also promote sustainability and responsibility in the coffee trade.
-To do this, they use an energy-efficient roaster, the Loring S70 Peregrine, and recycle and repurpose their coffee bags and chaff.
+Fazenda commits to providing coffee of the highest standards while promoting sustainability and responsibility in the coffee trade.
+They use an energy-efficient roaster, the Loring S70 Peregrine, and recycle and repurpose their coffee bags and chaff.

-They are also in the process of shifting to a 100 percent direct trade model, which will significantly increase profits for their farmers.
-Fazenda’s coffees can be bought on their website or from many retailers in Boston and elsewhere in New England.
+They are also transitioning to a 100 percent direct trade model, which will significantly increase profits for their farmers.
+Fazenda’s coffees can be purchased on their website or from many retailers in Boston and throughout New England.

 The Fazenda website has an enormous range of coffees to choose from.
 Aside from the usual blends, single origins, and decafs, you’ll find special reserve lots at very reasonable prices.
 These coffees are grown in small lots by dedicated farmers with patience and precision.

-Prices start from $14 for a 12oz bag of coffee that comes as whole bean or ground to suit a number of different brewing devices.
-All of the coffees are also available as part of a flexible subscription service, with a 15 percent discount thrown in for good measure.
+Prices start at $14 for a 12oz bag of coffee, available as whole bean or ground to suit various brewing devices.
+All coffees are also offered as part of a flexible subscription service, which includes a 15 percent discount.

 Broadsheet

-Broadsheet Coffee Roasters was founded in 2017, making it Cambridge’s first and only specialty coffee roasters.
-They are committed to responsibly sourced coffee, roasted using cutting-edge technology, and to the highest of standards.
+Broadsheet Coffee Roasters, founded in 2017, is Cambridge’s first and only specialty coffee roaster.
+They are committed to responsibly sourcing coffee and roasting it with cutting-edge technology while upholding the highest standards.

 Founder Aaron MacDougall is a former banker, whose financial expertise certainly comes in handy in operating a cafe and roastery.
 MacDougall has taken the transition to coffee very seriously, becoming a certified Q-grader in 2015.

 Broadsheet roasts its coffee on a Loring S-15 roaster, which is located inside their cafe at 100 Kirkland Street.
-Their coffee is sold on their website or at their Kirkland Street location, where it is also served in hand-crafted coffee beverages.
+You can purchase their coffee on their website or at their Kirkland Street location, where they also serve hand-crafted coffee beverages.

 On the website, you’ll find Broadsheet’s one signature blend, Headliner, alongside a small range of single origins from Latin America and Africa.
 Prices start from $17 for a 12oz bag of whole bean coffee.

-A subscription service can also be purchased through the website.
-Select the amount of bags you want to be delivered each month and whether you want the subscription to last three, six, or 12 months.
+Customers can also purchase a subscription service through the website.
+They can select the number of bags they want delivered each month and choose whether the subscription lasts for three, six, or twelve months.

 Flat Black